-Figure 12 shows the performance under DiGS and Orchestra when the network encounters interference.
-Figure 12(a)presents the CDF of PDR.
+Figure 16 shows the performance under DiGS and Orchestra when the network encounters interference.
+Figure 16(a) presents the CDF of PDR.
 On average, DiGS achieves 16.3% higher PDR than Orchestra.
 In addition, 53.0% of the flow sets under DiGS achieve PDRs higher than 95.0%, while only 11.0% under Orchestra provide that.
 Moreover, DiGS delivers a significant improvement over Orchestra in the worst-case PDR (from 86.7% to 63.0%).
-As Figure 12(b) showed, DiGS reduces the median latency from 1950.0ms to 1560.0ms and averaged latency from 2068.6ms to 1565.7ms compared to Orchestra.
+As Figure 16(b) showed, DiGS reduces the median latency from 1950.0ms to 1560.0ms and averaged latency from 2068.6ms to 1565.7ms compared to Orchestra.
 DiGS improves the reliability and latency under interference at the cost of slight increases on the radio duty cycle.
-As shown in Figure 12(c), DiGS suffers an average of 0.056% increase on radio duty cycle per received packet over Orchestra.
+As shown in Figure 16(c), DiGS suffers an average of 0.056% increase on radio duty cycle per received packet over Orchestra.
 The slight increases in duty cycle per received packet are in exchange for a critical improvement on reliability and latency.

-VIII.
+IX.
 CONCLUSIONS

-The "production and manufacturing" CPS, underlying the Industry 4.0, that presents one of the largest economic impact potential of IoT.
-IEEE 802.15.4 based WSANs are appealing for use in industrial IoT applications since they operate at low-power and can be manufactured inexpensively.
-Almost a decade of real-world deployments of WirelessHART standard has demonstrated the feasibility of using its core techniques including reliable graph routing and TSCH to achieve reliable low-power wireless communication in industrial facilities.
-However, a major limitation of current WSAN standards is their limited scalability due to their centralized routing and scheduling that enhance the predictability and visibility of network operations at the cost of scalability.
+A major limitation of current WSAN standards is their limited scalability due to their centralized routing and scheduling that enhance the predictability and visibility of network operations at the cost of scalability.
 This paper decentralizes the network management in WirelessHART and presents the first distributed graph routing and autonomous scheduling solution that allows the field devices to compute their own graph routes and transmission schedules.
 Experimental results from two physical testbeds and a large-scale simulation show our solution provides significant improvement on network reliability, latency, energy efficiency, and failure tolerance under dynamics, critical properties for industrial applications, over state of the art at the cost of slightly higher power consumption and longer network initialization.